itenium-be/Angular-Days/EXERCISES.md

 Bonus:
-Before actually buying the socks, open a modal where the user can enter his bank details, we can re-iterate our free shipping and return policy.
+Before actually buying the socks, open a modal where the user can enter his bank details, we also re-iterate our free shipping and return
+policy:
+"We ship our socks without fee(t)s!"

 You probably want to create a generic ModalComponent with `<ng-content>` to avoid all the Html overhead